These gentle and graceful birds have captured the hearts of many backyard birdwatchers, including myself.

 From the gentle cooing used to attract a mate to the more urgent calls used to warn of danger, these birds have a rich vocal repertoire.

-Mourning doves are known for their strong pair bonds, but unlike some bird species, they do not mate for life.
+Mourning doves are known for their strong pair bonds, but unlike some bird species, they do not always mate for life.

 Instead, they form seasonal pair bonds, which means they may re-pair with the same or a different mate each breeding season.